 Besides knowing the style guidelines for specific disciplines (e.g., APA, MLA, Chicago/Turabian, AMA), there are some specific rules and guidelines to keep in mind when publishing.

-Before submitting, read and follow the instructions for authors provided by the particular journal you are targeting (see the journal’s web page for …
+Before submitting, read and follow the instructions for authors provided by the particular journal you are targeting (see the journal’s web page for these instructions).
+For …

 Austin A. Deray

 For this week’s Insider, we’ve decided to focus on both an academic and a professional issue: publishing.[i]
 Most think the hardest part of the publishing process is writing the perfect article, review, or chapter excerpt; however, I’ll be honest that it is just the beginning.
 What can be the longest, most heart-crushing, and most exhausting bit of the process is the journal selection and publication process.

 This all being said, I thought it would be help to go through a quick look, a beginner’s guide if you will, to publishing as a graduate student.

 An easy, but often overlooked, step is to …

 By Lori Cohen Scher and Julie Choe Kim

 Have you ever attended a professional cocktail hour where you had to manage holding a drink glass, a plate, a fork AND had to shake someone’s hand and exchange business cards?